Covid or no COVID, Work From Home Policy Stays on Table For Many | Deets Inside

 Work From Home Latest News Today: Despite coronavirus cases witnessing a downward trend once again across the country, India Inc. is reportedly mulling continuing with hybrid mode of working for employees.
 Some companies are even hiring employees promising permanent working from home roles, a survey conducted by CIEL HR (exclusively for ET) showed, adding that over 50 per cent of companies are allowing employees to choose the remote working option.
-Furthermore, the survey suggested that nearly 10% of new recruits are likely to get permanent remote roles.Also Read - Apple Postpones Plans Return to Office After Rise in Covid-19 Cases
+Furthermore, the survey suggested that nearly 10% of new recruits are likely to get permanent remote roles.Also Read - Japanese Man Mistakenly Receives Entire Town's Covid Relief Funds, Spends It All on Online Gambling!

 Maruti Suzuki, Mondelez Recruiting For Permanent WFH Roles

 If reports are to be believed, a few firms like Mondelez (American multinational confectionery), Maruti Suzuki and Tata Steel confirmed they are recruiting for permanent work-from-home (WFH) roles.
-Also Read - Fourth Wave of Corona in Maharashatra: How Dangerous Will it Be?
-BMC Commissioner Spills The Beans
+Also Read - Apple Postpones Plans Return to Office After Rise in Covid-19 Cases

 Zerodha to Continue WFH Permanently